msaxton/secondary-sources/slides.md

 1. Examine the subject terms associated with items returned from keyword searching.
 2. Browse the subject terms used in the database.

+#### Practice
+* Search JumboSearch using your keywords.
+* Make note of one useful book result.
+* Examine the subject terms assigned to that book.
+* Use subject terms to find at least two relevant items.

 ### Search beyond Tisch Library.